Reach out towards care that brings you comfort.

 Instead, hospice care means you’re changing what you hope for.
 This could be hoping for a good quality of remaining life, including more time with loved ones and friends.
-Hospice care can be given in different places although most often is given at home.
+Hospice care can be given in different places, although most often it is given at home.
 But it can also be provided in special inpatient facilities, hospitals, and nursing homes.
 It can also take place along with professional home care if necessary.
 In the case of hospice care, it is important to have advanced directives in place.
 Families and healthcare professionals know that when someone is in hospice care, painful or intrusive treatments, admission to intensive care units, or frightening ambulance trips to emergency rooms, for example, may not be wanted or accepted.
 In fact, if a patient has a medical emergency, families or caregivers are instructed to call the hospice provider rather than 911.

 “Endings matter, not just for the person but, perhaps even more, for the ones left behind.” - Atul Gawande, Being Mortal: Medicine and What Matters in the End

 Both types of care, whether palliative or hospice, provide support during a very challenging time.
-Both are difficult decisions to make, complicated, emotionally draining and even, heartbreaking.
-Yet, both help patients and caregivers during an often lonely and frightening time, prevent caregiver burnout and allow cancer patients to have the final say.
+Both are difficult decisions to make, complicated, emotionally draining, and even, heartbreaking.
+Yet both help patients and caregivers during an often lonely and frightening time, prevent caregiver burnout, and allow cancer patients to have the final say.